MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/accounts-payable/accounting-distributions-subledger-journal-entries-vendor-invoices.md

 [!include [banner](../includes/banner.md)]

-Accounting distributions are used to define how an amount will be accounted for, how the expense, tax, or charges are accounted for on a vendor invoice.
-Every amount that must be accounted for when the vendor invoice is journalized will have one or more accounting distributions.
+Accounting distributions are used to define how an amount, the expense, tax, or charges are accounted for on a vendor invoice.
+Every amount that must be accounted for when the vendor invoice is journalized has one or more accounting distributions.

 ## Accounting distributions